MileHacker Logo

 Public Transportation

-No metro, tram, or vast public bus systems operate in West Papua.
+No metro, tram, or extensive public bus systems operate in West Papua.
 Bemo (Angkot), small minivans, serve as public transport in Sorong and Manokwari.
-They function on fixed routes although it may be flagged down from the street.
+They operate on fixed routes although it may be flagged down from the street.
 Fares are very low, typically IDR 5,000-10,000.

-They are usually crowded and can be confusing for first-time visitors due to their informal nature.
-No formal route maps exist for bemos; ask people from the area or your accommodation for guidance on routes and destinations.
-Key hubs are typically markets or central areas within the city.
+They are often crowded and can be confusing for first-visitors for the first time due to their informal nature.
+No formal route maps exist for bemos; ask locals or your accommodation for guidance on routes and destinations.
+Main hubs are typically markets or central areas within the city.

 Bemo Details